Seahawks fall 75-72 in OT in home opener - Port Arthur News

 Lamar State College Port Arthur served up an overtime thriller for its first basketball game of 2021 Saturday afternoon.

-The win eluded the Seahawks, though, as Bossier Parish Community College held off LSCPA and won 75-72 after the extra five minutes.
+The win eluded the Seahawks, though, as Bossier Parish Community College held off LSCPA and won 75-72 after the extra five minutes at the Carl Parker Center.

+Sophomore Ty Archibald, a 6-footer from The Woodlands, led the team with 20 points scored and teammates Kanntrell Burney and Joe Lucien added 17 and 14 points, respectively for the Seahawks.

+Paul King, the Cavaliers’ only returning player from last year, led all scorers with 23 points, one of four BPCC players to reach double digits.

 The Seahawks dropped to 1-1 for the season.
 They take the court again Wednesday night, Jan.
 27, in a 7 p.m. game at Panola College in Carthage.
 Their next home game is 7 p.m.
 Wednesday, Feb.
 3 against Kilgore College.

-Sophomore Ty Archibald led the team with 20 points scored and teammates Kanntrell Burney and Joe Lucien added 17 and 14 points, respectively.

-The Seahawks led 36-33 at the half but the Cavaliers, also 1-1, rallied to tie the game 63-63 at the end of regulation.
-The two teams were knotted 70-70 with 1:15 left in the extra period.
+Lamar State led 36-33 at the half but the Cavaliers, also 1-1, rallied to tie the game 63-63 at the end of regulation.
+The two teams were knotted 70-70 with 1:50 left in the extra period.

+Archibald’s rebound of a missed BPCC 3-pointer followed but a 30-second shot clock violation left the score 70-all with 48.2 ticks remaining.
+The Seahawks’ Adrian Caldwell II and Kobi Johnson pestered the Cavs’ ball-handler, King, like crazy just across midcourt.
+At the last possible moment, King found teammate Avery Martinez, who hit a nifty catch-and-shoot 3-pointer from the corner for a 3-pointer with 16.2 seconds left.

+After a 3-pointer miss by LSCPA and a desperation foul with 4.1 seconds left, 6-foot-8 Tutu Majok put the game away by hitting two free throws.

 Memorial’s Jordon Thomas named to MaxPreps All-State team